 Education & Outreach

 NRT offers presentations and tips to community members and groups about a wide variety of topics: crime trends, general safety tips, and CPTED (Crime Prevention Through Environmental Design) improvements.
-Recent presentation topics include tips on vehicle theft prevention, evading elder abuse scams, and identity theft.
-NRT also offers “Active Shooter” trainings to schools and local businesses.
+NRT also offers “Active Shooter” trainings and building security walk-throughs to local businesses.